Table of Contents

 It may sound easy to secure a business loan in Singapore, but banks – in reality – look at a number of key financial ratios apart from just profitability.

 Debt Service Coverage Ratio (DSCR)

-Also known as DSCR, this ratio is the measure of cash available to repay the company’s outstanding debt obligations.
+Also known as DSCR, this ratio is the measure of cash available to repay the company’s outstanding debt obligations with income.
 It is an important ratio, and is often used by the bank’ risk credit assessment approvers for underwriting business loans, as well as commercial real estate loans.

 It must be noted that many lenders routinely assess the DSCR of the borrower before they offer any form of financing.